aolney/ct-modular-book/docs/11-com-mod-generators.md

 Changing the modulation index has a dramatic effect on the timbre for several reasons.
 First, although FM produces infinite sidebands, most of the partials have negligible amplitude.
 According to [Carson's bandwith rule](https://en.wikipedia.org/wiki/Carson_bandwidth_rule), 98% of the energy in the spectrum is within a bandwidth defined by $2(\Delta F + M_f)$, so  holding $M_f$ constant, the FM bandwidth will increase as the modulation index increases.
-Larger bandwidth affects the timbre of the sound by increasing the audible partials and increasing the opportunities for partials to reflect off zero and interfere with existing partials.
+Larger bandwidth affects the timbre of the sound by increasing the audible sideband partials and increasing the opportunities for partials to reflect off zero and interfere with existing partials.
 Second, as the modulation index increases, each sideband pair defined by $n$ changes in amplitude according to its own Bessel function, and once the Bessel function crosses below zero, the sideband pair reverses phase.
 The amplitude changes created by the Bessel functions ripple outward for increasing $n$ as the modulation index increases, as shown in Figure \@ref(fig:bessel-modulation).